NijiDigital/gyro/README.md

 | `enumType` | `my_type` |
 | `enumValues` | `my_value_1, my_value_2, my_value_3` |

+> _Note: If you also add the `JSONKeyPath` User Info key to your attribute in addition to enums, you'll have to add the `JSONValues` to also tell the mapping between the `enumValues` and the matching possible values found in the JSON.
+See the [JSON Mapping](#json-mapping) below for more details._

 __Example__: On the attribute `type` of the `Shop` entity.

 ![enum](documentation/enum.png)